 Since talking is about communicating things, a parrot can be taught to speak in a similar way that a kid is.
 Kids learn words that grown-ups say in relation to their momentary actions.
 They retain those words because they see their connection with things that are happening around them at that particular instance.

 They can also relate words with emotions, for instance, when they are being kissed or hugged, in association with words like "I love you".
 So, the very best way to teach a parrot the same is to use the same words with the same activities repeatedly.

 Birds, like most pets, learn to remember their very own name first.
 This is because they associate their names with their owners' calling them to feed them, of their coming home from work, or to their owners' petting them, giving them time, attention, affection, or playing with them.

 It is not very difficult to teach your pet parrot to talk.
-However, simply getting it for the purpose of entertainment (to hear it speak), and giving it up if it is unable to do so is cruel.
+However, simply getting it for the purpose of entertainment, and giving it up if it is unable to do so is cruel.
 Animals also have feelings and they do get affected.
 Thus, it is always better to know the reasons for wanting a pet before getting one, to avoid any such incidents in the future.